 Remaining at home

-According to a recent survey, 97% of people say they’d prefer to carry on living at home rather than moving into a care home.
+According to this survey, 97% of people say they’d prefer to carry on living at home rather than moving into a care home.

-Both live-in care and hourly care allow people to remain at home (provided their care needs can be met there) – and there are many benefits to this.
+Both live-in care and hourly care allow people to remain at home (provided their care needs can be met there) – and there are plenty of benefits to this.

-Receiving care at home can help people maintain their sense of dignity, independence, and comfort, and avoid the emotional disruption of having to move out of a much-loved home – all of which are important for overall happiness and wellbeing.
+Receiving care at home can help people maintain their dignity, independence, and comforts, and avoid the emotional disruption of having to move home – all of which are important for overall happiness and wellbeing.

 Ability to meet care needs